-If we were doing graph search we would remove the higher-cost of identical nodes and save memory.
-However, UCS is optimal even with tree search, since lower-cost nodes sort to the front.
+Remove the higher-cost of identical nodes and save memory.
+However, UCS is optimal even if this is not done, since lower-cost nodes sort to the front.

 Order of node expansion: S A B G

 Path found: S B G Cost of path found: 10